 In addition to subsidizing the cost of garbage collection, the city provides free yard waste collection service to all single family homes.
 Yard waste is picked up on the same day as your garbage (although it will be collected at a different time on your collection day).

-In 2013, the program runs from April 1 through December 13.
+The Yard Waste program runs from the first full week of April through the second full week of December.
 Collection is limited to 12 units per week, but increases to 25 units per week from October to December.
 Each unit should weigh less than 35 lbs.

 Brush should not exceed three inches in diameter and must be cut into four foot lengths and tied in bundles.
 Grass clippings, plants, leaves, small twigs, hedge trimmings, etc. can be contained in paper yard waste bags or rigid containers up to 32 gallon capacity with holes drilled on the side near the bottom to allow for water drainage.
 Leave the lid off and mark the container with YW.
 Please call Waste Management with any service concerns.